6 values to empower our children

 Read this article on fostering gratitude in children

 'In our family, we value constant learning and we want to convey that to our children.
 We believe that a large part of growth is also about accepting that although it may feel slow at times, we must be patient and now and again look back to realise all the things we have learned and how we have grown.
 We want our children to understand the importance of a positive and growth mindset and the excitement and possibilities that exist when they take even just baby steps in learning something new.'

 Read here about the benefits of a positive growth mindeset

 'We want to teach our children the importance of remaining curious and the joy of trying new things, meeting new people and visiting new places.
 All children are born scientists and are constantly experimenting and exploring, but over time, the world we live and societal pressures can mean that some of their curiosity ebbs away.'

-'Forgiveness, put simply, helps everyone feel better!
-Truly forgiving someone helps to release bitterness and stress, so it's not just a one-way street!'
+'Forgiveness, put simply, helps everyone feel better and is the best way to let go of anger and resentment!
+We want our children to understand that truly forgiving someone helps to release bitterness and stress, so it's not just a one-way street!'

 'It is key for children to embrace our differences, our similarities and what makes each one of us unique and special.
 As children grow, they face many types of external pressures to fit in (after all our survival used to depend on it) so remembering that we are all unique and that everyone wants to feel loved should help children to fully accept their own emotions and feelings.

 Enjoyed the quotes?
 Download them and print them at home.

 Want to see what the book looks like?
 Create and preview the full book.